afonsolage/bevysfactory/README.md

 The game will have a low-poly 3D art style, a bit like Albion but more vibrant colors and a bit of toon-shader

-##

 # Exploration

 The world will be divided in instanced maps, for performance reasons and also to make it easy for players to reason about where to go next, since each map will have it's own tier, resources and difficult level.

-The resources on each map will be determined by the biome, enemies level and some randomness: Not every map will have the same amount and type of resources.
+The resources on each map will be determined by the biome, enemies level and some randomness: Not every map will have the same amount and type of resources, so finding the best balance between enemies and resources will be one of the selling points of exploration.

 ## Resources
 Players will look for tree kind of resources:
  - __Non-living organic__: Plants, trees, mushrooms, bushes and anything that is a non-living organic being;
- - __Living organic__: mammals, insects, reptiles, fishes...dragons?...maybe;
+ - __Living organic__: Mammals, Insects, Reptiles, Fishes...dragons?...maybe;
  - __Inorganic__: rock, iron, sand, mud, water, oil and anything that does't try to run or figth back;

-More Resources will be added in the futuro to icnrease gameplay variety.
+More Resources will be added in the future to increase gameplay variety.

 ## Resource quality
 Each resource will have a quality indicator, which determines how good that resource is for processing.
 Resource